yh1008/speech-to-text/librispeech-notes.md

 the first number in each bracket is a phone state.
 The second number is a weight, which for our cases will always be set to 1.
 This file sets out, for each frame, which phone state will be on; or equivalently, which output of the neural network will be set to 1, and the rest of the output are just 0. *we are doing frame corss-entrophy training [lab4 p.4](https://www.inf.ed.ac.uk/teaching/courses/asr/2016-17/lab4.pdf)

 ### the class priors P(q) and posteriors P(q|x)
-Use the following command to sum the pdf vectors to counts, this is used to obtain prior counts for hybrid decoding. [analyze-counts kaldi doc](http://kaldi-asr.org/doc/analyze-counts_8cc.html#a0ddf1224851353fc92bfbff6f499fa97)
+Use the following command to sum the pdf vectors to counts, this is used to obtain prior counts for decoding. [analyze-counts kaldi doc](http://kaldi-asr.org/doc/analyze-counts_8cc.html#a0ddf1224851353fc92bfbff6f499fa97)
 ```
 ali-to-phones --per-frame=true exp/tri2b/final.mdl ark:"gunzip -c exp/tri2b/ali.1.gz |" ark:- | analyze-counts --verbose=1 ark:- -
 ```